tcerda95/Serverless-Graphql-Next.js-boilerplate/web/README.md

 The user can sign in via `auth.signIn(user, token)` and the properties may be retrieved by `auth.loggedUser()` and `auth.token()`.

+Finally, the authentication Bearer token is sent on each graphQL request.
+[See lib/withApollo.js](lib/withApollo.js).

 ## Environment variables

 Environment variables are set by `env-config.js`.
 Since they are stringified by Babel it is not appropiate to set this file private since client code source can be inspected by any browser.
 Therefore private credentials should not be set in `env-config.js`.